Practical guide: when to use ChatGPT, Claude, or Perplexity

 - Focus on benefit, not feature

-This type of prompt directly delivers 5 usable variants that you can test in your campaigns.
-ChatGPT's iterative capacity allows you to further refine each variant: "Make variant 3 a bit more urgent" or "Add a time indication to variant 1."
+This type of prompt immediately provides 5 usable variations that you can test in your campaigns.
+ChatGPT's iterative capability allows you to further refine each variant: "Make variant 3 slightly more urgent" or "Add a time indication to variant 1."

 For SEO content and blog articles, ChatGPT is a solid choice, although Claude often writes more naturally for longer texts.